 My work — which is broadly called “data journalism,” though is less a type of specific journalism and more a philosophy of reporting that necessitates hard evidence — involves a mix of number-crunching and traditional reporting.
 In that vein, I also produce a host of posts that can help you, the astute reader, lean techniques of data and political analysis if you are so inclined.
 Be sure to check out my online course with DataCamp for more structured leaning about data science with the R programming language.

 You can find links to my most recent writing for The Economist, blog posts, pet projects and research below.
-For more, follow the appropriate links in the navigation bar.
+For the full list of content, follow the appropriate links in the navigation bar.